-The wealth of experience, skills and competencies of the Board members are detailed in the profile of Directors on pages 16 to 20.
+The wealth of experience, skills and competencies of the Board members are detailed in the profile of Directors on pages 17 to 21.
+The RC is chaired by a non-independent non-executive director.
+The RC comprised exclusively of all non-executive directors with a majority of them is independent.

-As a fair remuneration is critical to attract, retain and motivate Directors, the Remuneration Committee reviews the proposed remuneration packages with regards to each Director's role, responsibility, and expertise, taking into consideration also the complexity of the Company's activities and performance of the Group.
+As a fair remuneration is critical to attract, retain and motivate Directors, the RC reviews the proposed remuneration packages with regards to each Director's role, responsibility, and expertise, taking into consideration also the complexity of the Company's activities and performance of the Group.